Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 Where, obviously, you should replace the path with the path to your own video file.

 !!! note "Note"
-    This example uses the `lsmas.LWLibavSource` source filter because of its faster indexing.
+    This example uses the `ffms2.Source` source filter because of its faster indexing.
     For any kind of more serious work, `bs.VideoSource` is recommended, since only that filter can fully guarantee accurate seeking.